We have had owners come to us and ask, ‘My tenant has a dog against the lease …what should I do?’

 But before you know it they’ve got a dog or mid-lease they decide to get a dog and now you found out about it.

 The first thing I would say is, you have a decision to make.

-Now, if you’re very frustrated, you’re like, “Hey, no, this is against the lease, they shouldn’t have done it,” then you need to…first thing I would do is I would call them up and talk to him about it, which I guess you could do that both ways.
+Now, if you’re very frustrated, you’re like, “Hey, no, this is against the lease, they shouldn’t have done it,” then the first thing I would do is I would call them up and talk to him about it.

-But I would call them up and talk to them about and tell them, “Hey, you know this is against the lease, you know you didn’t either disclose this in the lease document or this has happened since you signed the lease and you said you weren’t going to have pets and now you have a pet.”
+You can say “Hey, you know this is against the lease.
+This wasn’t disclosed in the lease document or this has happened since you signed the lease.
+And you said you weren’t going to have pets and now you have a pet.”